 How Prenatal Opiates Affect Your Baby

-Studies have shown that opioids taken by pregnant women do not result in an increased number of birth defects, which is good news for women who need to use them acutely in pregnancy.
-However, the most well-known concern of long-term opiate use or opioid use disorder in pregnancy is the development of neonatal abstinence syndrome.
+Studies have shown that prenatal opiates taken by pregnant women do not result in an increased number of birth defects, which is good news for women who need to use them acutely in pregnancy.
+However, the most well-known concern of long-term prenatal opiates use or opioid use disorder in pregnancy is the development of neonatal abstinence syndrome.

 Neonatal abstinence syndrome, or NAS, is a withdrawal syndrome seen in newborns who are born to mothers who used chronic opioids during their pregnancy.
 In essence, it is the baby withdrawing from the drug the mother took since, now that he is born, he is no longer getting the dose of opioids that he has been chronically exposed to in the uterus.
 Symptoms of NAS include irritability, high-pitched crying, problems sleeping, and poor feeding related to uncoordinated sucking.
 These babies can also have issues with sweating, diarrhea, and seizures.

 Opiate exposure in utero may also lead to growth restriction, or babies being born smaller than they should be.
 This is hard to study, however, since many women who are abusing opiates in pregnancy are using other substances such as tobacco and alcohol, making it hard to know which substance caused this effect.
 In the few studies that have been able to isolate only opiate use, however, lower birth weights were seen in babies, but ideally more information is needed to know for sure.
 In addition, longer-term studies that looked at these babies when they were older did not see a difference in growth patterns.